-Employees and their spouse or domestic partner, and eligible dependents (as defined by City eligible dependent policy), will be allowed to participate with no fee imposed in open gym time, to use the weight room and locker room facility at the Sports Center when such facilities are open, and to participate in the Lap Swim Program conducted at the City's swimming pools.
-In the event that the City determines that such use of the Sports Center or pools by employees, an employee's spouse or domestic partner, and/or an employee's dependents adversely impacts the public's access to these facilities, the City may revoke this access and require payment of a fee.
+Employees and their spouse or domestic partner, and eligible dependents (as defined by City eligible dependent policy), will be allowed to participate with no fee imposed in open gym time, and to use the weight room and locker room facility at the Sports Center when such facilities are open, and to participate in the Lap Swim Program conducted at the City's swimming pools.
+In the event that the City determines that such use of the Sports Center or pools by employees, spouse or domestic partner, and/or dependents of employees adversely impacts the public's access to these facilities, the City may revoke this access and require payment of a fee.